 Taking to horseback to enjoy these sights and sounds (and maybe tastes) is just the ticket.
 What’s more there’s no reason why you can’t break up your ride with a glass of Chianti at one of the local producers or a traditional Tuscan lunch along the way.

 While the variety of choice of settings a trek in Portugal has on offer is a major plus point, the horse is the star of the show here.
 The Lusitano is the breed of choice for many of the dressage professionals highlighting the elegance in which they move.

 Exploring beach settings in the Algarve, some of the country’s vast countyside or the charming villages that line the way.
 Doing it on the back of the graceful Lusitano just adds to the wonder.

 “The Roof of the World” is a perfect way to describe the Rocky Mountains.
 The reflections of the snow-capped peaks glisten in the reflections of the area’s lakes while the imposing spruce trees line the way.

 Apart from the potential cold, there is little to dislike about a trek through the Rockies.
 Explore Banff or Jasper National Park from horseback, crossing streams and keeping an eye out for wildlife, and it will be an experience you will never forget.

-If you’re heading overseas, don’t forget your horse trekking insurance.
-Click here to get a quote and instant cover now.
+If you’re heading overseas, don’t forget your horse riding insurance.